Ax9D/pw-viz/README.md

 This is still a WIP, node layouting is kinda jank at the moment.

 # Installation

+A compiled binary is available on the [releases page](https://github.com/Ax9D/pw-viz).

+## Building from source
 Clone the repo:
 ```
 git clone https://github.com/Ax9D/pw-viz